 Some things known to make you more likely to get migraines are:

 You may not be able to avoid these but most can be treated, for example, through therapy.

 If you get migraines, you may notice certain everyday things that trigger an attack within a few hours or days.
 These are different for everyone, and you might not have any triggers at all.

 Common triggers are:

 - stress, or relaxing after a stressful period

-- changes in sleep patterns (too much or too little sleep) or jetlag
+- too much or too little sleep

-- changes to meal times or missed meals
+- changes to mealtimes or missed meals

-- loud noises or bright lights
+- loud noises

 - strenuous exercise if you’re not used to it